DopeMSR/OsdLockIndicator/README.md

 ### Q: Does this work with games?
 **A:** Yes, for games running in Borderless Windowed or Windowed mode.
 Exclusive fullscreen may hide the overlay.

-### Q: How do I stop it from auto-starting?
+### Q: How do I change the auto-start setting?
-**A:** Run the uninstall command (`.\OsdLockIndicator.exe /uninstall`) which will remove it from startup and terminate the process.
-Then delete the file.
+**A:** Run `OsdLockIndicator.exe /install` to change your preference.

 ### Q: Is this safe?
 My antivirus flagged it.
 **A:** Yes, it's completely safe.
 Some antivirus programs flag any software that uses keyboard hooks as potentially suspicious.
 This is a false positive - the source code is available for review.
+You can submit it to your AV vendor as a false positive.

 ### Q: Can I customize the colors?
-**A:** Currently, colors are hardcoded (green for ON, red for OFF, white for label).
-You can modify the source code and rebuild to change them.
+**A:** Yes!
+Edit the color constants at the top of the source code and rebuild.
+All settings are clearly organized in the "USER SETTINGS" section.

 ### Q: Why doesn't it show Scroll Lock?
 **A:** Scroll Lock is rarely used on modern systems.
 The code can be easily modified to include it if needed.

-### Q: How do I uninstall this properly?
-**A:** Don't just delete the file!
-First, run the uninstall command to properly remove it:
-1. Navigate to the folder with the .exe
-2. Right-click on empty space → **"Open in Terminal"**
-3. Run: `.\OsdLockIndicator.exe /uninstall` in PowerShell or `OsdLockIndicator.exe /uninstall` in CMD
-4. Then delete the file

-The uninstall command will automatically terminate any running processes and clean up the registry entry.

 ---